 He was an early and strong supporter of NAFTA, saying he wanted to prioritize “fair trade over free trade.”
 While Biden has hedged on his support of the agreement more recently — “I think that back in the time during the Clinton administration, it made sense at the moment” — he has not changed his position on the matter.
 Biden has, however, been critical of USMCA, the revised NAFTA agreement negotiated by the Trump administration, saying that it doesn’t do enough to ensure that “protections for the rights of our workers are enforced.”

 As a senator, Biden voted for the 2006 Secure Fence Act, which authorized and funded construction of nearly 700 miles of fencing along the Mexican border and has remained an advocate for strong border security.

 And during his 2008 run for the Democratic nomination for president, he drew attention for calling for a ban of sanctuary cities.
 The issue has come up frequently for Biden because the sanctuary cities movement began as a response to three million people being deported during the Obama administration.
-While he has more recently criticized President Trump’s crackdown on sanctuary cities, he has not indicated that his opposition to sanctuary cities has changed.
+While he has more recently criticized former President Trump’s crackdown on sanctuary cities, he has not indicated that his opposition to sanctuary cities has changed.

 Despite his mixed record on immigration, ahead of his presidential inauguration Biden announced a sweeping immigration proposal to Congress that would provide a pathway to citizenship for the 11 million undocumented immigrants living in the U.S. But the bill has failed to take off, eclipsed by an influx of migrants on the southern border, including a record number of unaccompanied minors.
 With his approval ratings on immigration low, Biden has worked to redirect focus to his efforts to address the root causes of migration from Central America and his executive actions undoing Trump’s landmark immigration policies.